 CSAFE works to build a statistically sound and scientifically solid foundation for the analysis and interpretation of forensic evidence.
 Fair administration of justice requires scientifically valid methods to analyze evidence, relevant databases to support the analyses and appropriate interpretations of the results.
 In the past — and the present — faulty evidence and invalid inferences derived from the evidence threaten justice.
 Through research focused on probability and statistics for pattern and digital evidence, cross-cutting issues in the field, and training and education, CSAFE strives to develop stronger scientific foundations, more-objective methods of evidence analysis, and a greater understanding of how to interpret and communicate findings.

-Founded in 2015 and funded by a cooperative agreement between NIST and Iowa State University, CSAFE is part of a national effort to infuse statistical thinking and rigorous, science-based standards into forensic practice.
+Founded in 2015 and partially funded by a cooperative agreement between NIST and Iowa State University, CSAFE is part of a national effort to infuse statistical thinking and rigorous, science-based standards into forensic practice.
 More than 80 researchers across scientific disciplines collaborate toward CSAFE goals.

 Alicia L. Carriquiry

 CSAFE Director / Distinguished Professor of Statistics, Iowa State University